caush/Clickbait/README.md

    	"truthMode"  : 1.0,
    	"truthClass" : "clickbait"
 	}

+We extract the [truth.jsonl](Data/Original/clickbait17-train-170630/truth.jsonl) file from the "clickbait17-train-170630.zip" file.
+There are 19538 entries.
+From this entries, 4761 are clickbaits (`truthClass == "clickbait"` or `truthMean > 0.5`).

+#### Test Datasets (clickbait17-test-170720)
+We use the test files with parsimony (in fact 1 time) to not overfit the models.

+##### Instances
+We extract the [instances.jsonl](Data/Original/clickbait17-test-170720/instances.jsonl) file from the "clickbait17-test-170720.zip" file.
+There are 19538 entries.
+We do not keep the media files.
+Note that some of the entries dont have postText.
+We will remove them for the testing.

+##### Truth
+We extract the [truth.jsonl](Data/Original/clickbait17-test-170720/truth.jsonl) file from the "clickbait17-test-170720.zip" file.
+There are 18979 entries.
+From this entries, 4515 are clickbaits (`truthClass == "clickbait"` or `truthMean > 0.5`).

-## Results
+## Results (Clickbait)
 As primary evaluation metric, Mean Squared Error (MSE) with respect to the mean judgments of the annotators is used.
-For informational purposes, we compute further evaluation metrics such as the Median Absolute Error (MedAE), the F1-Score (F1) with respect to the truth class, as well as the runtime of the classification software.
+Further evaluation metrics such as the F1-Score (F1) are computed with respect to the truth class, as well as the runtime of the classification software.

 The following list presents the current performances achieved by the participants.
 As primary evaluation measure, Mean Squared Error (MSE) with respect to the mean judgments of the annotators is used.